Building A Gym Brand, Part 2: investment, franchising or licensing

 In this instance, the gym brand licensor relies on solid legal advice in order to protect their intellectual property (IP), ensure they have all possible copyright protection in place as well as trademark protection in each country they begin operating in.
 Overall, the license route is far less complex from a legal perspective than the franchise option, making it less financially onerous for a young business.

-So, if you are interested in opening a licensed Biofit gym or fitness studio in your home country, contact us via the form below, we would love to hear from you!
+If you are interested in opening / owning a Biofit gym or fitness studio in your home country, contact us via the form below: